Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

 ## Analyzing and Debugging VMs

-### binary ninja
+### Binary Ninja

-:D While prompting to analyze the VM, I ended up finishing my copilot tokens limit but I did receive a brief information about what most of the instructions execute but then a lot of the instructions were missing.
+While prompting to analyze the VM, I ended up finishing my Copilot tokens limit, but I did receive brief information about what most of the instructions execute, though many instructions were missing.

-I ended up firing binary ninja and started debugging by setting breakpoints at stackVM and regVM:
+I then used Binary Ninja and started debugging by setting breakpoints at stackVM and regVM:

 ![alt text](/assets/img/ctf/googlectf25/multiarch1-4.png)

-well, :D we need to have an idea about which instructions (opcodes) are executed.
+We need to have an idea about which instructions (opcodes) are executed.

 ![alt text](/assets/img/ctf/googlectf25/multiarch1-5.png)

-Firing up debugger:
+Starting the debugger:

 ![alt text](/assets/img/ctf/googlectf25/multiarch1-6.png)

-This will help us know the flow and can be used to gain more information understand the binary better.
+This helps us understand the flow and can be used to gain more information to understand the binary better.

 ### Recreating the VM

 ![alt text](/assets/img/ctf/googlectf25/multiarch1-7.png)

-:O I saved a `.c` export from ghidra and started cleaning it up, fixing types (undefined to another, etc) and then starting that program as it would make it very easy to debug and understand what is happening at each stage.
+I saved a `.c` export from Ghidra and started cleaning it up, fixing types (undefined to another, etc.), and then started that program as it would make it very easy to debug and understand what is happening at each stage.

-I also had to make certain changes to the code as it did not run expectedly like not executing system calls on `0x1` (probably due to incorrect changes in types)
+I also had to make certain changes to the code as it did not run as expected, such as not executing system calls on `0x1` (probably due to incorrect changes in types).

-Debugging line by line, and understanding the working of each instruction.
-I finally had a working program that was enough to solve the challenge.
+Debugging line by line and understanding the working of each instruction, I finally had a working program that was enough to solve the challenge.

 [Program Source Code | Github Gists ](https://gist.github.com/Utkar5hM/c3402f6e87453274736ff341d9baf96c)